 The Compendium of Suśruta (सुश्रुतसंहिता) is a treatise on classical Indian medicine written in Sanskrit about two thousand years ago.
 It is one of the foundations of Ayurveda.

-Today, The Compendium of Suśruta is normally studied through printed editions from the twentieth century that were in turn based on a small number of ninenteenth-century manuscripts.
-These editions are full of errors and difficulties.
+Today, The Compendium of Suśruta is normally studied through printed editions from the twentieth century that were in turn based on about a dozen ninenteenth-century manuscripts.
+These printed editions are full of errors and difficulties.

-The background images on this website are from this manuscript.
+The background images on this website are from MS Kathmandu KL 699.